 D. REPORTING

-If the results of the receiving water monitoring described in Section E. below (Sampling and Analysis Requirements) indicate that the stormwater runoff is causing or contributing to an alteration of natural ocean water quality in the ASBS, the ASBS discharger shall submit a report to the State Water Board within 30 days of receiving the results.
+If the results of the receiving water monitoring described in Section E below (Sampling and Analysis Requirements) indicate that the stormwater runoff is causing or contributing to an alteration of natural ocean water quality in the ASBS, the ASBS discharger shall submit a report to the State Water Board within 30 days of receiving the results.

-1. The report shall identify the constituents in stormwater runoff that alter natural ocean water quality and the sources of these constituents.
+D.1.
+The report shall identify the constituents in stormwater runoff that alter natural ocean water quality and the sources of these constituents.

-2. The report shall describe BMPs that are currently being implemented, BMPs that are identified in the SWPPP for future implementation, and any additional BMPs that may be added to the SWPPP to address the alteration of natural water quality.
+D.2.
+The report shall describe BMPs that are currently being implemented, BMPs that are identified in the SWPPP for future implementation, and any additional BMPs that may be added to the SWPPP to address the alteration of natural water quality.
 The report shall include a new or modified implementation schedule for the BMPs.

-3. The ASBS discharger shall revise its ASBS Compliance Plan to incorporate any new or modified BMPs that have been or will be implemented, the implementation schedule, and any additional monitoring required within 30 days of the approval of the report by the Executive Director.
+D.3.
+The ASBS discharger shall revise its ASBS Compliance Plan to incorporate any new or modified BMPs that have been or will be implemented, the implementation schedule, and any additional monitoring required within 30 days of the approval of the report by the Executive Director.

-4. The discharger does not have to repeat the same procedure for continuing or recurring exceedances of natural ocean water quality conditions due to the same constituent when the ASBS discharger is in compliance with the procedures described above and is implementing the revised SWPPP.
+D.4.
+The discharger does not have to repeat the same procedure for continuing or recurring exceedances of natural ocean water quality conditions due to the same constituent when the ASBS discharger is in compliance with the procedures described above and is implementing the revised SWPPP.

-5. Compliance with this Section does not excuse violations of any term, prohibition, or special condition contained in the Special Protections of the ASBS Exception.
+D.5.
+Compliance with this Section does not excuse violations of any term, prohibition, or special condition contained in the Special Protections of the ASBS Exception.

 E. SAMPLING AND ANALYSIS REQUIREMENTS

-1. Monitoring is mandatory for all ASBS dischargers to assure compliance with the Ocean Plan.
-Monitoring requirements include both: (1) Core Discharge Monitoring and (2) Ocean Receiving Water Monitoring (see Sections below).
+E.1.
+Monitoring is mandatory for all ASBS dischargers to assure compliance with the California Ocean Plan.
+Monitoring requirements include both: (1) Core Discharge Monitoring and (2) Ocean Receiving Water Monitoring (see sections below).
 The State Water Board and Regional Water Quality Control Boards (Regional Water Boards) must approve sampling site locations and any adjustments to the monitoring programs.
 All ocean receiving water and reference area monitoring must be comparable with the Water Boards’ Surface Water Ambient Monitoring Program (SWAMP).

-2. Sample locations and sampling periods must be determined considering safety issues.
+E.2.
+Sample locations and sampling periods must be determined considering safety issues.
 Sampling may be postponed upon notifying the State Water Board Executive Director or the appropriate Regional Water Board Executive Officer that hazardous conditions prevail.

-3. All constituents must be analyzed using the lowest minimum detection limits comparable to the Ocean Plan water quality objectives and in compliance with U.S. EPA sufficiently sensitive method requirements in 40 Code of Federal Regulations Part 136.
+E.3.
+All constituents must be analyzed using the lowest minimum detection limits comparable to the California Ocean Plan water quality objectives and in compliance with U.S. EPA sufficiently sensitive method requirements in 40 Code of Federal Regulations Part 136.
 All samples being analyzed for metals (including stormwater effluent, reference samples, and ocean receiving water samples) must use an approved analytical method with the lowest minimum detection limits (currently Inductively Coupled Plasma/Mass Spectrometry) described in the California Ocean Plan.

 F. CORE DISCHARGE MONITORING PROGRAM

-1. General sampling requirements for timing and storm size:
+F.1.
+General Sampling Requirements for Timing and Storm Size

 Runoff must be collected during a storm event that is greater than 0.1 inch and generates runoff, and at least 72 hours from the previously measurable storm event.
 Runoff samples shall be collected during the same storm and approximately at the same time as the post-storm receiving water and reference site samples being analyzed for the same constituents as described in Section G below.

-2. Runoff samples – storm events
+F.2.
+Runoff Samples – Storm Events

-a.
-For outfalls equal to or greater than 18 inches (0.46m) in diameter or width:
+F.2.a.
+For outfalls equal to or greater than 18 inches (0.46 meter) in diameter or width, samples of stormwater runoff shall be: